KoiOates/plover/README.rst

 if anyone else (including my future self) wants to use it as an example of how to use the power of Plover without having to have run the software on all the computers you need to use.

+The following steps were almost the same getting this to work on a Raspberry Pi Zero, with differences in bold type.
+Mostly just had to change the last line of the starthid script.
+Tested this with a UART to USB cable to log in to the Pi and the although I'm not sure if there's

 Step 0: Download, checkout.
 ---------------------------